lukaszcz/coqhammer/README.md

-CoqHammer 1.1 for Coq 8.8
+CoqHammer 1.1 for Coq 8.8 and Coq 8.9beta

 Requirements
 ------------